Fragtality/PilotsDeck/README.md

 These Fields allow to define Markers/Ticks/Lines on the Gauge.
 Each can have it's individual Position (Value), Thickness, Offset, Height and Color.<br/>
 Click on the + Button to add a Marker and the - Button to remove the currently selected Marker.<br/>
 To change a Marker: select it in the List, change the Parameters as needed and click the Pencil to update the Marker.<br/>
 You can use a Shorthand/Template in Value to add a Range of Markers: `$step:start:end` (replace with the respective Numbers).
 The other Parameters (Thickness, Offset, Height, Color) will be applied to all Markers as entered.
+That Range of Markers will be shown and managed as on Entity - i.e. selecting it, allows you edit the whole Range.
 <br/><br/>

 **Grow Gauge**:<br/>